-Indiana Tech Fort Wayne, in conjunction with Lutheran Health Network, provides a Health and Wellness Clinic located in the Andorfer Commons Student Affairs Suite.
-Hours vary by semester, but students may check with Student Affairs for a current schedule.
-Services are provided free of charge.
-Fort Wayne has several urgent care clinics.
-Those closest to campus are:
+Indiana Tech Fort Wayne, in conjunction with Parkview Health Network, provides a Health and Wellness Clinic located in the Andorfer Commons Student Affairs Suite.
+Hours are Monday through Friday, 11:00 am to 2:00 pm.
+Services are provided free of charge at the on campus location.

+Fort Wayne Emergency Care near Campus: